EasyCorp/EasyAdminBundle/Resources/doc/book/4-edit-new-configuration.md

 views because they really depend on the Symfony Form component styling.

-Moreover, for form-related views, the most useful customization is to tweak how are entities created, persisted or removed.
-For these cases, EasyAdmin provides a more advanced customization mechanism based on PHP to customize the behavior of the actions.
+Moreover, for form-related views, the most useful customization is to tweak how entities are created, persisted or removed.
+For these cases, EasyAdmin provides a more advanced customization mechanism based on PHP to customize the behavior of the backend.

 Depending on your needs you can choose any of these two customization options (or combine both, if your backend is very complex):